shadow-cs/delphi-leakcheck/README.md

 You can also manually register `TLeakCheckCycleMonitor` as `TestFramework.MemLeakMonitorClass` to integrate it into your tests.

+This extension isn't tied to the memory manager itself and doesn't need it to run.
+So it can be used to generate object graphs in any application at any point of its execution, just give it appropriate entry point reference.

 ### It can generate visual cycle representation ###

 `LeakCheck.Cycle` supports format flags in the `TCycle.ToString` method that can be set to generate Graphviz DOT format output.
 Combined with `TLeakCheckCycleGraphMonitor` that appends another needed information, test cycle output can be copied to a file (make sure to copy only the graph specification not the entire error message) and converted using Graphviz (`dot -O -T png cycle.dot`) to visual representation.
 You can also select different memory monitor `TLeakCheckGraphMonitor` which will generate full reference tree not just cycles.